pypet2bids package

 pypet2bids.sidecar module

 This is a lazy way to avoid opening a json, simply import this file to collect your BIDS sidecar templates instead.
 This is not a function or a true module.
-It’s just two python dictionaries with keys and empty value pairs.
+This is just two python dictionaries with keys and empty value pairs.

 pypet2bids.convert_pmod_to_blood module